How Lavender's History Started:

 Lavender, a herb, has been used for over 2000 years of history.
 The Egyptians used it in their mummification process and decorative urns were found in the pyramids with residues still inside.
 The Egyptians also perfumed their skin with Lavender.

-Lavender, from "lavare" (Latin meaning 'to wash') or "livendulo" (meaning 'livid or bluish') was used by the Romans for cooking and bathing.
+Lavender, from "lavare" (Latin meaning 'to wash') or "livendulo" (meaning 'livid or bluish') was used by the Romans.
+The Lavender flower was used for cooking and added to the water used for bathing.

-There are many varieties of Lavender plants that grow across different continents with over 30 different species.
+There are many varieties of Lavender plants that grow across different continents with over 30 different species in the genus Lavandula.

 Lavender's history has biblical roots.
 It is referred to as Spikenard in the Bible.
 Mary used it on the infant Jesus and anointed Jesus after the crucifixion when she was preparing him for burial.

-The early Greeks learned a lot about Lavender perfumes and the use of aromatic herbs from the Egyptians.
-The Romans learned about this knowledge from the Greeks and used it lavishly in their public baths, to perfume themselves and their homes.
+The early Greeks learned a lot about Lavender flower perfumes and the use of aromatic herbs from the Egyptians.
+The Romans learned about this knowledge from the Greeks and used Lavender flower lavishly in their public baths, to perfume themselves and their homes.
 They also valued it for treating ailments.
-This is were the history of medicinal use began.
+This is were the history of Lavender for medicinal use began.

-During the Renaissance, it was used to protect against infections during the Plaque and today we find out that it has many medicinal beneficial properties which help us in so many ways.
-We now know of its insect repellent properties and the plague was carried by the lice on the rats.
+During the Renaissance, it was used to protect against infections during the Plaque.
+Today we find out that it has many medicinal beneficial properties which help us in so many ways.
+We now know of its insect repellent properties and the Plague was carried by the lice on the rats.

 This demand brought about and encouraged cultivation and commercial farming to help keep up and maintain a constant supply for the royalty.
 Growing Lavender commercially got it start here.